 Each month, we of the PHOENIX magazine creative team ask ourselves a different question about our favorite dining and drinking experiences in the Valley.
 Our picks are usually hidden in the back of the magazine among our Dining Guide restaurant listings.
 Not any more.
 Our picks are going digital!
 Feel free to follow us on social media (at least, those of us who tweet) and be sure to tag us (@PhoenixMagazine on Twitter and @PHXMagazine on Instagram) on pics of your favorite picks.

-In honor of our first Escape to the Coast cover story in the May issue we're asking ourselves, Which Valley dish screams "California"?
+In honor of our Free PHX cover story in the June issue we're asking ourselves, What are your favorite cheap eats in the Valley?

 Eat and drink your way through the Valley with our delectable daily dispatches on everything from craft cocktail bars to mom-and-pop neighborhood spots.
 To get food-and-bev news delivered to your inbox, sign up for our Eat Beat newsletter.